debois/elm-parts/README.md

 One appropriate use-case for elm-parts, where you can accept these drawbacks, is when writing a UI-component library.
 (Incidentally, its the only such use-case I know of.)
 As a library author, (1) you should be willing to take upon yourself the tediousness of (1) for your users.
-Your users shouldn't care about your internal messages anyway, so (2).
+(2) Your users shouldn't care about your internal messages anyway.
-And UI-components generally, but not always, can be written such that they are configured exclusively through view (3)---again, see [sortable table](https://github.com/evancz/elm-sortable-table/blob/master/examples/1-presidents.elm).
+And (3) UI-components generally, but not always, can be written such that they are configured exclusively through view (3)---again, see [sortable table](https://github.com/evancz/elm-sortable-table/blob/master/examples/1-presidents.elm).

 Elm-parts was developed and is in active use as a supporting library for